ml5js/ml5-next-gen/CONTRIBUTING.md

 #### `moldObject`

-Inspired by [Mongoose Models](https://mongoosejs.com/docs/models.html), the `moldObject` defines how the `optionsObject` should be filtered.
+Inspired by [Mongoose Models](https://mongoosejs.com/docs/models.html), the `moldObject` defines how the `userObject` should be filtered.
 Here is an example `optionsObject`:

 ```js
 const mold = {